syyunn/DeepWTO/README.md

 ### How to Parse the Numeric Tables

 ### Issues in Downloads
-current urls dropped
+current urls dropped :

 https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/22235/Q/WT/DS/162R-01.pdf
 https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/13458/Q/WT/DS/170R-01.pdf

 ### Issue in Network Structure
-Look up the general network architecture that can parse and understand chart and number, table-like structure of doc, such as show in factual of DS165:
+Look up the general network architecture that can parse and understand chart, number and table-like structure of document, such as shown in factual of
+DS165:
 <p align="center">
   <img src="/assets/ds165_bar_chart_in_factual.png">
 </p>

 ### Scope of Provision:
-sometimes the scope is get magnified into "sentence-level", such as
+sometimes the scope is get magnified into "sentence-level", such as,

     The increased bonding requirements of the 3 March Measure as such led to violations of Articles II:1(a) and II:1(b), first sentence; the increased interest charges, costs and fees resulting from the 3 March Measure violated Article II:1(b) last sentence.
 The 3 March Measure also violated Article I of GATT;

-but this project decided to limit its scope to the next depth of "clause", e .g., GATT III:__4__
+but this project decided to limit its scope to the next depth of "clause-level", e.g., GATT III:__4__

 ### Fine Tuning of GloVec